 Today I decided to embark on an exploration of Haskell web development.
 I have previously bootstrapped a basic Snap setup but never got into actual hacking.
 Today I decided to give Yesod a go.
 I ran into a number of difficulties that drained away all my spare time this evening but in the end I feel like I’m ready to dive in tomorrow.

-I started off by attempting to install Yesod, with a simple cabal install yesod
+I started off by attempting to install Yesod, with a simple cabal install yesod.
+This command took about 10 minutes to finish compiling

 dependencies on my ThinkPad X61 before it died with an error.
 The